 Meaning and History

-Almost all the team’s logos, except the first one, reflect its name – either in the full version or in the form of the original monogram.
-The word “Baetis” in Latin means the river Guadalquivir, on the coast of which Seville’s city is built.
+Almost all of the team’s logos, except the first, reflect its name either in full or as the original monogram.
+The word “Baetis” in Latin means the river Guadalquivir, on the coast of which Seville is built.

 What is Real Betis?

-Real Betis is the abbreviated name for the professional football team Real Betis Balompie from Spain.
-It was established in 1907 and is based in the city of Seville in the Andalusia region.
+Real Betis is the abbreviated name for the professional football team Real Betis Balompié from Spain.
+It was established in 1907 and is based in Seville, Andalusia.
 The club competes in La Liga.
 They have won the Copa del Rey multiple times and have one championship title.

 1908 – 1909

-The debut emblem of Sevilla Balompié (the predecessor club to Real Betis) looks like a circle outlined with an orange line.
+The debut emblem of Sevilla Balompié (the predecessor club of Real Betis) features an orange-outlined circle.
 It is divided into three parts: two red and one yellow.
 The colors are the same as on the Seville graphic.

 1909 – 1913

 The second logo is also round.
 In the center is the word “Balompié.”
-It is surrounded by a ring stylized as a knight’s belt with blue teeth.
+A ring surrounds it, stylized as a knight’s belt with blue teeth.
 It contains the inscription “SOCIEDAD SEVILLA.”

 1910 – 1913